-Harrington's mother told WTVR that Route 29 has an "infamous reputation."
+Harrington’s mother told WTVR the Route 29 has an “infamous reputation.”

-"I don't know.
-Either there is a commonality or a crime spree," she told WTVR.
-"We have long passed a critical mass that needs looking at.
-If you look at the map of missing and abducted along Route 29 -- it's not a normal pattern."
+“I don’t know.
+Either there is a commonality or a crime spree,” Harrington told WTVR.
+“We have long passed a critical mass that needs looking at.
+If you look at the map of missing and abducted along Route 29 – it’s not a normal pattern.”